 The puzzles are all still clever and fun, but unlike its predecessors, you’re unlikely to have too many troubles until the post-game worlds, which is a bit disappointing.
 It also has the challenges you’d expect with this series, and they can require some considerable thought to complete.

 The game features some amiibo support, as well as support if you have save files from previous games.
 If you have BOXBOY! or BOXBOXBOY!, it will import all the costumes you have obtained in those games.
 If you have both the games, then it will also unlock a special mode where it changes the colour palette of the game to match the original Game Boy.
 This feature is also unlocked with the Qbby amiibo which is currently only available in Japan.
 The other amiibo compatible with the game are the Kirby series amiibo, each unlocking a coloured costume based on the Kirby characters.

 The graphics of this game are the basic line-art of boxes that you’d expect, though in these games there’s a bit more colour matching the planet.
 The new boxes also have colour to them as well.
 It’s a nice simple graphical style, but it’s not going to win any awards.

 The game’s sound is rather decent, just like its predecessors.
 The music is soft enough to allow you to think and catchy enough to stick in your head when you are not playing the game.
 The rest of the sounds are just general.
 Like its predecessors, you can purchase music with the in-game currency in order to get a sound test.

-Overall, this game is a decent swansong to the BOXBOY! series, if it is indeed the end.
+BYE-BYE BOXBOY! is a decent swansong to the series, if it is indeed the end.
 While its puzzles aren’t as revolutionary or unique as the original game, they’re still a lot of fun to play through and it’s nice to bring the story of Qbby to a close.
 It’s definitely worth a play for puzzle fans, platforming fans and BOXBOY! fans alike.